steadybit/extension-http/README.md

 ### Linux Package

-Please use our [outpost-linux.sh script](https://docs.steadybit.com/install-and-configure/install-outpost-agent-preview/install-on-linux-hosts) to install the extension on your Linux machine.
+Please use our [agent-linux.sh script](https://docs.steadybit.com/install-and-configure/install-agent/install-on-linux-hosts) to install the extension on your Linux machine.
 The script will download the latest version of the extension and install it using the package manager.

 ## Register the extension